 In the high-yield market, prime examples of companies that have strong participation in electrification include transmission, axle, and friction component manufacturers.
 Along with the electrification movement, there are opportunities across infrastructure improvements in high yield.
 These include companies innovating in the broadband and telecommunication sectors as technology becomes more widespread in demand and reach across the globe.

-Between the fundamental and external risks and the great growth opportunities outside of traditional energy, it makes sense to shift client capital to companies disrupting markets and supporting the evolution away from a dwindling sector.
+Between the fundamental and external risks and the great growth opportunities outside of traditional energy, we believe it makes sense to shift client capital to companies disrupting markets and supporting the evolution away from a dwindling sector.
 High yield as an asset class presents an exceptional opportunity to invest in exciting growth areas that are helping to support the transition to a cleaner and more sustainable economy.

 1 US Energy Information Administration, “Oil and Petroleum Products Explained,” May 10, 2021.